TotallyNotRobots/apply-retention-policy/README.md

 A command-line tool to apply retention policies to backup files.
 It helps manage disk space by automatically deleting old backup files while maintaining a specified number of hourly, daily, weekly, monthly, and yearly backups.

+This project is both a useful tool that I needed and an experiment in AI-assisted development using Cursor.

 ## Features

 - Configurable retention periods (hourly, daily, weekly, monthly, yearly)